gameballers/gameball-ruby/README.md

 ### Testing

-To test run in the terminal `bundle`
+To test run in the terminal `bundle exec rspec spec`

 ### Handling exceptions